create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **BLACK**: SFColorRGBA

 Returns a black color.
+This property is read-only.

 #### **TRANSPARENT**: SFColorRGBA

 Returns a fully transparent color.
+This property is read-only.

 #### **WHITE**: SFColorRGBA

 Returns a white color.
+This property is read-only.

 ### Static Methods